SengCynMai/camera_calibration/README.md

-# Lens Distortion Correction using OpenCV
+# Camera Calibration and Distortion Correction using OpenCV

 ## Description
 This project performs camera calibration and lens distortion correction using OpenCV.
 A chessboard pattern is used to estimate camera parameters, and the results are applied to correct distortion in a video.